tanush-em/RAG-based-MCQ-generation/readME.md

 # RAG-based MCQ Generator

-This project uses the [RAG](https://github.com/facebookresearch/RAG) (Retrieval-Augmented Generation) model to generate multiple-choice questions (MCQs) based on a given topic and context.
+This project uses the RAG model to generate multiple-choice questions (MCQs) based on a given topic and context.

 ## Installation